Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: OK, so what does GNU stand for?
+<span class="ques"></span> OK, so what does GNU stand for?

 </div>
 <div class="QandA_answer">

-A: GNU stands for "<u>G</u>NU's <u>N</u>ot <u>U</u>nix!" (and is pronounced *guh-NEW*, by the way).
+<span class="ans"></span> GNU stands for "<u>G</u>NU's <u>N</u>ot <u>U</u>nix!" (and is pronounced *guh-NEW*, by the way).
 GNU is a project of the Free Software Foundation, an organization set up by **Ritchard M. Stallman** as a protest against the restrictions of licensed UNIX software.
 According to its web site, the Free Software Foundation believes that the users should be free to "run, copy, distribute, study, change and improve" software.
 The GNU Project has rewritten much traditional UNIX software from scratch and made it publicly available at no charge.

 GCC and other GNU software are crucial to Linux.
 Linux itself is only the "kernel" of an operating system (the part that handles program scheduling and basic I/O services); the GNU software is necessary to have a fully functional operating system.